-Programs Use All-Around The best option if you want only one program.
-Restaurant For use in noisy places such as restaurants and social gatherings.
+Programs Use All-Around Dynamic adaptation - the best option if you want only one program.
+Hear in Noise Dedicated program for hearing speech in very noisy places such as restaurants or social gatherings.
 Music For listening to music.
 Acoustic phone A special program for phone conversations.
-Outdoor For outdoor use.
-Front Focus/Ultra Focus For use only in very noisy places (more focused than the Restaurant program).
+Outdoor For outdoor use (to reduce wind noise).